jasonhand/devopschampion/_posts/2020-02-25-Determining-What-Incidents-Are.md

 ---
-- title: "What is an incident"
+- title: "Determining What Incidents Are"
 - summary: "Your systems are down!
 Customers are calling.
 Every moment counts.
 What do you do?"
 - toc: true
 - branch: master